Gary A. AndersonUniversity of Notre Dame

 Kevin Flannery, S.J.Pontifical Gregorian University

-$20 Registration fee/ Free for students and religious.
+$20 Registration fee for in-person attendance / Free for students and religious.
 Includes cocktails and hors d'oeuvres reception.
 Copies of Jesuit at Large: Essays and Reviews by Paul V. Mankowski, S.J.
 (Ignatius Press, 2021) will be available for sale at the event.

 5:30 p.m.
 Cocktails & hors d'oeuvres